 How does one atone for their shadow self?

 By the same turn, RichardCooper is also a reflection of DoppelCooper’s experiences as understood by Dale.
-As equally as DoppelCooper is living through what he understands of RichardCooper’s quest, RichardCooper is Dale living through what he understands of DoppelCooper’s life within Dale’s body after the doppelganger exited in Episode 29 of Season Two.
+As equally as DoppelCooper is living through what he understands of RichardCooper’s quest, RichardCooper is Dale living through what he understands of DoppelCooper’s life within Dale’s body after the doppelgänger exited in Episode 29 of Season 2.
 They are inexplicably intertwined, and Dale needs to simultaneously extricate himself from and integrate into DoppelCooper if he has any hope of becoming a fully integrated Cooper, a character I assure you we have not yet seen within the scenes of Twin Peaks.

-One of the first things he’s presented with is how DoppelCooper treated Diane.
-It didn’t happen exactly as tulpa Diane remembered her rape, but again, there is no Bob this time, and this is how Dale is experiencing DoppelCooper’s origin.
+One of the first things he’s presented with is how soon-to-be RichardCooper treated Diane.
+It didn’t happen exactly as tulpa Diane remembered her rape, but again, there is no BOB this time, and this is how Dale is experiencing DoppelCooper’s origin.
 And Diane appeared to be re-experiencing her past as well, though equally unable to make many changes.
 As I’ve said earlier, this is Dale Cooper making choices from with the exact steps DoppelCooper took through the world, not a carbon copy of DoppelCooper’s original experience.
-As I am positing this is Dale’s reclaiming of his soul, they have to replay the events that led to Diane’s rape but RichardCooper is passive rather than actively a rapist though Diane remembers how it went the first time (and herein is a case to be made also that in their sex scene Diane confronts her rapist, reclaims a certain agency within herself, and begins her own healing process from this point forward).
+As I am positing this is Dale’s reclaiming of his soul, they have to replay the events that led to Diane’s rape but RichardCooper is passive rather than actively a rapist—though Diane remembers how it went the first time (and herein is a case to be made also that in their sex scene Diane confronts her rapist, reclaims a certain agency within herself, and begins her own healing process from this point forward).
 There is more nuance than I am capable of in this scene, but I do feel they are trying to right wrongs here whether or not they achieve this.
 For one thing, instead of trapping Diane in the Dutchman presumably next to Audrey, Diane leaves on her own.

 I’m reminded of what John Pirruccello said during his interview on an episode of the Bookhouse Podcast.
-He said that playing Chad exorcised that Chad part of himself from him during the course of filming his scenes, Pirruccello says he is now a better person because of being in Twin Peaks.
-This is from an actor, and all he did was play an asshole, recognize the parts within himself that could come off as being an asshole, and he feels like he can leave those behaviors behind.
+He said that playing Chad exorcised that Chad part of himself from him during the course of filming his scenes.
+Pirruccello says he is now a better person because of being in Twin Peaks.
+This is a real change from an actor, and all he did was play an asshole, recognize the parts within himself that could come off as being an asshole, and he feels like he can leave those behaviors behind.
 Which brings me back to Theosophy’s tenants about the base astral matter that atrophies the less those base emotions are felt and encouraged.
-Can living as DoppelCooper exorcise the negative impulses and base astral matter of Dale Cooper from himself as he lives as his doppelganger?
+Can living as DoppelCooper exorcise the negative impulses and base astral matter of Dale Cooper from himself as he lives as his doppelgänger?
 I suspect yes.
 And I suspect this may be the beginning of a long process that may finally result in what we’ve always wanted: a Dale Cooper who’s defeated his doppelganger.
 And in 25 years, with a little faith and maybe a shovel, I think it’ll work.

 Dale’s part in this puzzle has proven larger than I thought, so I’ll have to save Laura for next time.
 While Dale’s living in his life modeled after DoppelCooper’s, I think Laura’s living a life modeled after Shelly Johnson’s.
 I bet you’ll see it too now that I mentioned it, but if not I’ll make my case.
 And the Fireman will probably be mentioned.